sul-dlss/assembly-image/README.md

 yum install ImageMagick
 ```
 #### RHEL 5

-RPM to install with included binaries coming soon.

 The version of ImageMagick included with RHEL 5 is too old and does not have all the proper binaries included/built: